cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

   * `num_measurements` MUST equal the number of measurements that were aggregated.

-We remark that, taken together, these three functionalities correspond to the notion of "Affine-aggregatable encodings (AFEs)" from {{CGB17}}.
+Taken together, these three functionalities correspond to the notion of "Affine-aggregatable encodings (AFEs)" from {{CGB17}}.

 ### Multiple Proofs {#multiproofs}